gitsumhubs/decluttarr-enhanced/README.md

 -   Allows you to configure download client names that will be skipped by decluttarr
     Note: The names provided here have to 100% match with how you have named your download clients in your *arr application(s)
 -   Type: List of strings
--   Is Mandatory: No (Defaults to [], ie. nothing ignored])
+-   Is Mandatory: No (Defaults to [], i.e. nothing ignored])

 #### PRIVATE_TRACKER_HANDLING / PUBLIC_TRACKER_HANDLING

 -   Defines what happens with private/public tracker torrents if they are flagged by a removal job
 -   Note that this only works for qbittorrent currently (if you set up qbittorrent in your config)
     -   "remove" means that torrents are removed (default behavior)
-    -   "skip" means they are disregarded (which some users might find handy to protect their private trackers prematurely, ie., before their seed targets are met)
+    -   "skip" means they are disregarded (which some users might find handy to protect their private trackers prematurely, i.e., before their seed targets are met)
     -   "obsolete_tag" means that rather than being removed, the torrents are tagged.
 This allows other applications (such as [qbit_manage](https://github.com/StuffAnThings/qbit_manage) to monitor them and remove them once seed targets are fulfilled)
 -   Type: String
 -   Permissible Values: remove, skip, obsolete_tag